-According to Indiegogo analysis of successful campaigns, it is best to continually add perks to your campaign, taking into consideration your supporter feedback.
-Indiegogo recommends adding 12 new perks after launch.
+According to Indiegogo analysis of successful campaigns, campaigns that have perks raise 143% more.
+Indiegogo recommends new perks after launch.
 Every week you might add a new giveaway, prize, or other incentive to give and publicize that addition to your network.

 This is even easier for nonprofits or social campaigns!
 All you have to do is contact your partners – the school you work with, your local library, etc. – and ask them to post an article or blog about your campaign.
 Doing so will place you in new outlets for promotion, new traffic, and new gifts – for free.